 As mentioned above, the result of FEC gives a guide to the parasite burden that the animal or animals are carrying but it is not exact.
 In other words, a low count may not necessarily mean there are a low number of worms in the animal and vice versa.

-A number of things can affect the numbers of parasitic worms found in a dung sample:
+Other factors affecting the numbers of parasitic worms found in a dung sample: